+If a pupil, learner or staff member tests positive from a lateral flow test at any time they will be asked to self isolate.
+They can, but don't have to, have a confirmation PCR test.
 No pupil/learner will be denied access to our schools/college should they not wish to be tested.

-It is not our intention to test the vast majority of our pupils/learners.
+At the moment it is not our intention to test the vast majority of our pupils/learners.
 There are a few reasons for this.

 - Firstly, the test is very invasive it requires a nose and throat swab (although the latest guidance allows for a double nose swab).
 This will be very distressing for many of our pupils/learners.
-The lateral flow test is also administered twice a pupil/learner might tolerate the first test and then might not tolerate the second test rendering the results of the first test unusable. - Secondly, the guidance is that students should self-administer the test.
+The lateral flow test is also administered twice - a pupil/learner might tolerate the first test and then might not tolerate the second test - rendering the results of the first test unusable. - Secondly, the guidance is that students should self-administer the test.
 This would not be possible for most of our pupils/learners.
 The guidance does allow that reasonable adjustments can be made for children and young people with SEND and a trusted individual can support the administration of a test.
 Our staff are not trained to do this. - Thirdly, children and young people over the age of 16 would need to give informed consent.
 For many of our young people giving consent will require a Mental Capacity Assessment.
 This is a lengthy and time-consuming process.